-That is where Master Data Management comes into play.
-Master data management (MDM) is an integral process by which businesses manage, centralize, organize, categorize, localize and enrich master data according to the business-specific rules applicable to sales, marketing, and operational strategies of any organization.
-The problem of incomplete or inaccurate data is omni present.
-MDM tools set rules that implement consistency and identify irregularities in data collected from multiple sources such as sales leads, payment methods, customer accounts, surveys, suppliers and marketing sources.
-MDM thus plays a key role in verifying purchase decisions, compliance standards and supervision.
+That is where Master Data Management tools come into play.
+Master data management (MDM) is an integral process by which businesses manage, centralize, organize, categorize, localize, and enrich master data according to the business-specific rules applicable to any organization’s sales, marketing, and operational strategies.
+The problem of incomplete or inaccurate data is omnipresent.
+MDM tools set rules that implement consistency and identify irregular data collected from multiple sources, such as sales leads, payment methods, customer accounts, surveys, suppliers, and marketing sources.

-For the uninitiated master data is any business-critical data about parties, places, and things.
-Master data can be about product, customer, supplier, location, and asset information, in addition to any information sources that drive a business.
-Though Master data is a single source of common data, but the challenge that arises is that many distinct data types are stored in systems such as ERP, CRM, eCommerce, HRIS, and more.
+For the uninitiated, master data is any business-critical data about parties, places, and things.
+Master data can be about a product, customer, supplier, location, asset information, and any information sources that drive a business.
+Though Master data is a single source of common data, the challenge is that many distinct data types are stored in systems such as ERP, CRM, eCommerce, HRIS, and more.
 They are often duplicated across the business as these systems largely remain disconnected and siloed with little interaction and standard definition.

-An end goal of an efficient MDM system is to provide businesses with one single source of truth about any information, in the process eliminating duplicate data or erroneous data caused by such data silos.
-It supports business initiatives by identifying, linking, and filing information across products, customers, locations, employees, suppliers, digital assets, and more.
+An end goal of an efficient Master Data Management tool is to provide businesses with one single source of truth about any information, in the process eliminating duplicate data or erroneous data caused by such data silos.
+It supports business initiatives by identifying, linking, and filing information across products, customers, locations, employees, suppliers, and digital assets.
 This will enable a business to:

 - Focus on product, service, and business efforts on activities that are found to increase sales.